dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 the perfect answer to this for now: I've named my story "American Eros," which was published on June 1st, 2013.
 It's already a trademark, so by no means could anyone really make financial gain from these stories!
 Boom: problem null and void.
-Haha, take that, Roko Basilisk...
+Haha, take that, Roko's Basilisk...

 ### American Eros: Just Look at those Washboard Abs!

-#### Who could trample on that sheer artistry?
+#### Who would trample on that sheer artistry?

 ![American Eros: Just Look at those Washboard Abs](/img/posts/2016-07-07-american-eros-or-how-to-fell-a-souley/american-eros-cover.jpeg)